score-spec/score-compose/README.md

 | route        | default | `host`, `path`, `port` |                                                                                                                                                                 |
 | amqp         | default | (none)                 | `host`, `port`, `vhost`, `username`, `password`                                                                                                                 |

+These can be found in the default provisioners file.
+You are encouraged to write your own provisioners and add them to the `.score-compose` directory (with the `.provisioners.yaml` extension) or contribute them upstream to the [default.provisioners.yaml](internal/command/default.provisioners.yaml) file.

 ## ![Installation](docs/images/install.svg) Installation

 To install `score-compose`, follow the instructions as described in our [installation guide](https://docs.score.dev/docs/get-started/install/).